slackapi/node-slack-sdk/docs/_packages/events_api.md

 </summary>

 The event adapter can receive requests from an existing Node HTTP server.
 You still need to specify a port, but this time its only given to the server.
-Starting a server in this manner means that is listening to requests on all paths; as long as the Request URL is routed to this port, the adapter will receive the requests.
+Starting a server in this manner means it is listening to requests on all paths; as long as the Request URL is routed to this port, the adapter will receive the requests.

 ```javascript